History of Malta: British Malta in the 19th and early 20th centuries

 The year 1828 saw the revocation of the right of sanctuary, following the Vatican Church-State proclamation.
-Three years later, the See of Malta was made independent of the See of Palermo.
+In 1831, the See of Malta was made independent of the See of Palermo.

 In 1839, press censorship was abolished, and the construction of St. Paul's Anglican Cathedral began.

 Following the 1846 Carnival riots, in 1849 a Council of Government with elected members under British rule was set up.
 In 1870 a referendum was held on ecclesiastics serving on Council of Government, and in 1881 an Executive Council under British rule was created; in 1887, the Council of Government was entrusted with "dual control" under British rule.
 A backlash came in 1903, with the return to the 1849 form of Council of Government under British rule.

 The last quarter of the century saw technical and financial progress in line with the Belle Époque: The following years saw the foundation of the Anglo-Egyptian Bank (1882) and the beginning of operation of the Malta Railway (1883); the first definitive postage stamps were issued in 1885, and in 1904 tram service began.

 In 1886 Surgeon Major David Bruce discovered the microbe causing the Malta Fever, and in 1905 Themistocles Zammit discovered the fever's sources.

 Finally, in 1912, Dun Karm Psaila wrote his first poem in Maltese.

-Between 1915 and 1918, during World War I, Malta became known as the Nurse of the Mediterranean due to the large number of wounded soldiers who were accommodated in Malta.
+Between 1915 and 1918, during World War I, Malta became known as "the Nurse of the Mediterranean" due to the large number of wounded soldiers who were accommodated in Malta.